 Improving chemistry approaches for building highly selective therapies against single targets in the cancer cell.

-These insights have provided opportunities for the development of novel medicines tailored to some underlying genomic defects.
+These insights are providing opportunities for the development and investigation of novel drug candidates tailored to some underlying genomic defects.

 At Loxo Oncology, we are focused on developing treatments for people with cancers that are caused by a single inappropriate DNA change, known as an “oncogenic driver.”
-Our work focuses on these single gene abnormalities, such that one medicine has the potential to treat the cancer with dramatic effect.
-To the greatest extent possible, we design highly selective medicines because we believe drugs built with a single purpose have the highest probability of deeply inhibiting the affected pathway.
-Less specific drugs may cause toxicity before they have a chance to achieve maximal efficacy and durable cancer control.
+Our work focuses on these single gene abnormalities, such that one medicine could have the potential to treat the cancer with dramatic effect.
+To the greatest extent possible, we are working to design highly selective medicines because we believe drugs built with a single purpose have the highest probability of deeply inhibiting the affected pathway.

 We believe that when a genomic test identifies a patient with a tumor caused by an oncogenic driver, there should be a highly targeted medicine to address the underlying vulnerability leading to the cancer.

-Our pipeline is comprised of highly selective drugs that inhibit oncogenic drivers in cancer.
+Our pipeline is focused on the investigation of highly selective drugs that inhibit oncogenic drivers in cancer.